Max Strus NBA Playoffs Player Props: Heat vs. Knicks

-The Miami Heat, Max Strus included, take on the New York Knicks at 1:00 PM ET on Sunday in the 2023 NBA Playoffs.
+Max Strus could make a big impact for the Miami Heat at 7:30 PM on Tuesday against the New York Knicks in the 2023 NBA Playoffs.

-In this piece we'll examine Strus' stats and trends, helping you with your prop bets.
+In this article we will break down Strus' prop bets, using stats to help you make good selections.

 Max Strus Prop Bets vs. the Knicks